SignSema/Sign-language-detection-and-Translation-Mediapipe/README.md

-# Sign language detection Mediapipe
+# Sign Language Detection and Translation.
- sign language detection using tensorflow and mediapipe
+ Using mediapipe holistic we can estimate the position of various face, hand and body pose keypoints.